CSE210Team-06/bigfoot/README.md

 ## How to Use

 1. Clone this repository
-2. Run `npm install` to install dependencies
+2. Install dependencies
+   '''bash
+   npm install
-3. Use `npm run build` to build the project
+5. Use `npm run build` to build the project

 ## Custom Styling